 Displays are expensive.
 I re-purposed some stuff I had laying around like an old suitcase, which I added foldable legs to which did double duty storing my crafts.
-At the end of the day, I just folded it up, and at the end of the day and loaded them into my car.
+At the end of the day, I just folded it up at the end of the day and loaded them into my car.

 I repurposed a leaning bookshelf by painting it red.
 I hung things from the top of my tent using a laundry dryer I found at Ikea.

 You can get as creative as you want without having to spend a ton of money.